FAQ

 Read Our Story

 ‘Spike’ was born when I teaching my son to read at 3 years old.
-I had successfully taught my daughter to read at this age and had used various flashcards to help her with the memorisation of sight and high-frequency words.
+I had successfully taught my daughter to read at this age and had used a combination of phonetics and orthographic mapping.
+We practised these words, repeating them daily, building up her decoding skills.

-My son however, [pictured here] didn’t latch onto the flashcards and trying to find ways to help him learn his sight words proved difficult.
+My son however, [pictured here] didn’t latch onto this way and trying to find ways to help my son practise these words proved difficult.
 My son loves cars and trains and so I started designing some vehicle based playing boards.
 We used real toy cars and real toy trains to play on the boards which my son utterly loved.
-Finally, I had found something fun and exciting for him to play and learn with!
+Finally, I had found something fun and exciting for him to play and practise with!

 My daughter also wanted to play with us but she knew all the words already.
 I found a great way of still including her by making her spell the word her playing piece landed on.

-And so my passion for teaching my children to read led to setting up the ‘Spike’s Sight Word’ Company.
+And so my passion for helping my children to practise reading led to setting up the ‘Spike’s Sight Word’ Company.

-The company is young but we have huge ambitions to stir up the way these words are learned.
+The company is young but we have huge ambitions to stir up the way these words are practised.

 So thank you for reading our story and we hope you manage to find some boards that interest your child.